Ranked: happiest countries in the world 2025

 This article may contain affiliate links

-For the sixth consecutive year, Finland has been named the happiest country in the world.
-We take a look at the latest report
+Finland is the happiest country in the world for the eighth consecutive year.
+We take a look at the latest World Happiness Report

 Happiness is a nebulous thing; hard to grasp and harder to hold onto.
 Scientists, economists and philosophers have defined it through the ages as a combination of different things, among them health, wealth, companionship and security.